pachterlab/kallisto/manual.md

     --make-unique           Replace repeated target names with unique names
 ~~~

 The Fasta file supplied can be either in plaintext or gzipped format.
+Prebuilt indices constructed from [Ensembl reference transcriptomes](https://uswest.ensembl.org/info/data/ftp/index.html) can be download from the [kallisto transcriptome indices](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) site.

 #### quant

 `kallisto quant` runs the quantification algorithm.
 The arguments for the quant command are:

 ~~~
-kallisto 0.44.0
+kallisto 0.45.0
 Computes equivalence classes for reads and quantifies abundances

 Usage: kallisto quant [arguments] FASTQ-files